0xDegenDeveloper/RabbitHoles/README.md

 The basic flow of RabbitHoles involves the following steps:

 - Alice pays a small fee to dig a hole with the title "SHOWER THOUGHTS".
-- Her dig count is incremented, and as a reward, she is minted some RBITS.
+- As a reward, she is minted some RBITS.
 - Since they are ERC-20 tokens, she sends a few to Bob.
 - Now that the "SHOWER THOUGHTS" hole is dug, anyone can burn a rabbit inside.
   Bob decides to leave the message,